-Wine has been around for a very long time, but what has stayed the same is the passion that many people have towards it and on the 8th March I was lucky enough to be around wine lovers and enjoy tasting different wines from around the world.
+Wine has been around for a very long time and changed over the years.
+However what has stayed the same is the passion that many people have towards it.
+On the 8th March we were lucky enough to be around wine lovers and enjoy tasting various international wines.

-<img class=”size-full wp-image-1074 alignright” src="http://urbanspirit.co.uk/wp-content/uploads/2016/06/Food-227×300.png” alt=”Food-227×300" width=”227" height=”300" srcset="http://urbanspirit.co.uk/wp-content/uploads/2016/06/Food-227×300-200×264 accutane capsules 40mg.png 200w, http://urbanspirit.co.uk/wp-content/uploads/2016/06/Food-227×300.png 227w” sizes=”(max-width: 227px) 100vw, 227px” />
+<img class=”size-full wp-image-1074 alignright” src=”https://urbanspirit.co.uk/wp-content/uploads/2016/06/Food-227×300.png” alt=”Food-227×300″ width=”227″ height=”300″ srcset=”https://urbanspirit.co.uk/wp-content/uploads/2016/06/Food-227×300-200×264 accutane capsules 40mg.png 200w, https://urbanspirit.co.uk/wp-content/uploads/2016/06/Food-227×300.png 227w” sizes=”(max-width: 227px) 100vw, 227px” />

 We decided that we were not done for the day, so we collected our belongings from the check in and we headed two stops over on the train to the destination of Shoreditch where we decided to head to Brewdog.
 We were able to sample some of their craft beers including their newest addition, “Elvis Juice”.
-It was a great finish to a day of exquisite wine tasting experience.
+It was a great finish to a day of exquisite wine tasting.